 - Place your springform pan in your pot, and place the lid on, and make sure it is sealed.

 - Cook on high pressure for 35 minutes and allow to naturally release.
 When you can open the lid, remove the cheesecake from the pot, then remove the foil.
 Allow the cheesecake to cool completely on the counter and then move to the fridge to set for at least 6 hours to overnight.

-- Once the cheesecake has set, prepare the peanut butter ganache by placing the peanut butter chips and heavy cream into a microwave safe bowl and melt until smooth.
+- Once the cheesecake is chilled and set, you can remove it from the springform pan.
+Gently pop the pan off and lift ring off.
+Then prepare the peanut butter ganache by placing the peanut butter chips and heavy cream into a microwave safe bowl and melt until smooth.
 Add to the top of the cheesecake.
 Top with fresh whipped cream and mini Nutter Butter cookies.

 - Category: Dessert

 - Method: Pressure Cooker

 - Cuisine: American